abcdesktopio/docs/opsdocs/docs/contribute/4.4/services/pyos.md

 ### 4.2 Dynamic controller registration

-Controllers are loaded by class discovery in `controllers/` where class names match `*Controller`.
-The route prefix is class name without `Controller`, lowercased.
+Controllers are loaded by class discovery in `controllers/`, where class names match `*Controller`.
+The route prefix is derived from the class name by removing the `Controller` suffix and converting to lowercase.

 Examples:
 - `AuthController` -> `/API/auth/*`